Last Ninja 2

 Last Ninja 2: Back with a Vengeance is an action-adventure video game developed and published by System 3 for the Commodore 64, ZX Spectrum and Amstrad CPC in 1988 as a sequel to the 1987 game The Last Ninja.
 The Acorn Electron, BBC Micro, 1990: Amiga, Atari ST, MS-DOS and NES ports followed in 1989.
 The NES version of the game was named simply The Last Ninja.

-In 1990, the Last Ninja Remix edition of the game was re-released for 8-bit systems.
+In 1990, the Last Ninja Remix edition of the game was re-released for 8-bit systems, which added a short intro sequence, minor graphic changes and a remixed soundtrack by Reyn Ouwehand.